finkelshtein/SunflowersWales/content/fundraising/13-09-2024-Glynhir_Golf_Club/index.md

 <!--more-->

-It was the third time <a href="https://www.facebook.com/GlynhirGolfClub/" target="_blank">Glynhir Golf Club</a> kindly opened for us their door!
+It was the third time <a href="https://www.facebook.com/GlynhirGolfClub/" target="_blank" rel="noopener noreferrer">Glynhir Golf Club</a> kindly opened for us their door!

 Almost 80 players took part in Ukrainian golf day!